 Below are answers to Nevada Promise Scholarship Program's most commonly asked questions.

-Yes, if you have earned a general equivalency diploma or equivalent document (i.e. GED, HSET or TASC) and submit proof of document by June 15 to the Financial Aid Office.
+Yes, if you have earned a general equivalency diploma or equivalent document (i.e. GED, HiSET or TASC) and submit proof of document by June 15 to the Financial Aid Office.

 If you are a Nevada Promise candidate with a documented disability that prevents full-time enrollment, Nevada Promise requires students who qualify to register with the Disability Resource Center for this accommodation.
 Please be prepared to provide recent documentation and to meet with a DRC specialist.